eggeek/Nav-Mesh-OkNN/README.md

 Run `make all` to compile with no optimisations and debugging information.
 Run `make fast` to compile with optimisations.
-This has been tested with g++ 6.3.1 and 7.2.0, and should not require any other dependencies.
+This has been tested with g++ 6.3.1 and 7.2.0 on Arch Linux and g++ 5.4.0 on Ubuntu (via Windows Subsystem for Linux).
+This should not require any other dependencies.

 These should compile two executables named `scenariorunner` and `test` in the `bin` folder. `test` is solely used for testing, while `scenariorunner`